BryanH/Wordpress-Pages-Navigation-Widget/readme.txt

 Contributors: bryanhanks
 Tags: pages, navigation, automatic
 Requires at least: 3.2.1
-Tested up to: 3.2.1
+Tested up to: 3.4.2
-Stable tag: master
+Stable tag: trunk
+License: GPLv3
 Enables you to create navigation to your pages, with automatic drop-downs to sub-pages.

 == Description ==

 This plugin creates a widget that allows you to specify a page or link as a navigation item.
 Child pages are loaded as a drop-down menu below the parent.

-It is possible to mix-and-match any number of pages and/links in your navigation bar.
+It is possible to mix-and-match any number of pages and/links in your widget sidebar.
 Simply drop new widgets for each item.

 If you wish to reorder the navigation, simply drag-drop the widgets.
 Child pages are ordered using the value in the child page's menu order field.